aladinyo/react-form-ui/README.md

 ## React Form UI
- It is an authentication web application made with react ui library and google firebase and
+ It is an authentication web application made with react ui library and google firebase

  It is responsive and works on mobile phones